What are the names for ladybugs in your language?

 Whatever name they get, they seem to bring luck.
 So what are the names for the ladybug in your language and are there any rhymes about this sweet little creature in your country?
 Please let us know in the comments below!

 This article was posted on Tuesday, May 24th, 2011 at 10:59 am and is filed under Countries & Cultures, England, English, English Nursery Rhymes, French, German, Ladybird, Ladybug Rhymes, Languages, Names for Ladybugs, Nursery Rhymes, Occitan, Spanish, Swedish, Swedish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply